xrdocs-staging/8000/_tutorials/cisco-8000-packet-generator.md

 </pre>
 </div>

-Moreover we can observe packets are leaving the interface at the expected rate of 100pps checking interface statistics:
+Moreover, by checking interface statistics, it can observed packets are leaving the interface at the expected rate of 100 pps:

 <div class="highlighter-rouge">
 <pre class="highlight">